Table Of Contents_

 WHY WE LIKE IT: High quality product with a vivid 2560×1440 QHD resolution, 1ms response time and a 144Hz refresh rate, with an innovative ultra-wide TN panel that features a 115% sRBG color gamut.

-The Viotek GN24CB Curved 1440p Monitor features a unique and innovative twisted nematic (TN) panel design, which allows for an ultra-wide display that features a 115 percent sRBG color gamut.
-The 1ms response time and 144Hz refresh rate both make this model excel with graphically intensive gaming applications and the three year warranty is tied for the longest to be found on this list.
+The Viotek GN24CB Curved 1440p Monitor features a unique and innovative twisted nematic (TN) panel design, which allows for an ultra-wide display with a 178° Viewing Angle that features a 115 percent sRBG color gamut.
+That is full coverage of the sRGB color space.
+And with the 3000:1 contrast ratio, you get excellent images with brilliant detail.
+It also has G-Sync compatibility which means you can use it with NVIDIA graphics card for better gaming frame rates.
+The 144Hz refresh rate and 1ms response time both make this model excel with graphically intensive gaming applications and the three year warranty is tied for the longest to be found on this list.

 Though this display does offer plenty of port options, including three HDMI ports and one DisplayPort, it does lack any USB ports, which could be an issue for those who like to run accessories through the monitor.
 Additionally, the included stand is sturdy and well made, but does not offer much by way of adjustability.
 If you have two monitors in your household, take a look at the best dual monitor stand too.